2018 Annual report

-(5) The European Vegetation Archive (EVA) grew further.
-In February 2017, it comprised 73 databases and 1,334,950 plots.
-EVA data were provided to 50 projects.
-In total 13 scientific papers based on the analyses of the EVA database were published or submitted, most of them with broad international author teams.
-Further, EVA data were used in 6 completed reports and 38 presentations at conferences or workshops.
-The EVA website (www.euroveg.org/eva-database) was extended to take account of these publications.
+(2) The European Vegetation Archive (EVA) grew further.
+In June 2018, it comprised 77 databases and 1,529,550 plots.
+EVA provided data for 66 projects.
+In total, 21 scientific publications were based on the analyses of the EVA database, most of them with large international author teams.
+These publications included 10 papers indexed in the Web of Science database, 10 reports and 1 thesis.
 Basic statistics of EVA data and EVA projects and their results were summarized in the EVA annual report.

 (3) The Wageningen Environmental Research (Alterra) became a partner of the European Topic Centre on Biological Diversity and obtained the “Framework service contract for providing services in the area of natural capital and ecosystem assessment for the European Environment Agency and European Commission DG Environment”, which should involve the revision of EUNIS habitat classification, updating crosswalks of EUNIS – European Red List of Habitats – EuroVegChecklist – Habitats Directive Annex I, developing indicator species lists for EUNIS habitat types and mapping EUNIS habitat types.
 This work is done with the involvement of various EVS experts outside Alterra and contributes to reaching the goals of the European Vegetation Survey.